amigosdofefe/jogo-do-bem/README.md

-# Jogo do Bem – Amigos do Fefê
+# Jogo do Bem – Amigos do Fefe

 Site oficial do projeto solidário Jogo do Bem.